shirat74/dvipdfm-x/README.md

 Those files are required for supporting pTeX.

 ### SubFont Definition Files

+HLaTeX and CJK-LaTeX users are requied to install SubFont Definition Files.
+They are available as a part of `ttfutils` package.

 CJK fonts usually contain several thousand of glyphs.
 For using such fonts with (original) TeX, which can only handle 8-bit